 What we would need to cope with the P2P users is per-user (per-IP-address) queuing, which is not available on any router that I’m familiar with (let alone on any high-speed platform).
 If you have other information, please share it in the comments.

-The best solution I’m aware of is a dedicated box like Cisco’s SCE that can perform per-user measuring with real-time actions.
-Unfortunately, we cannot deploy SCE at every bottleneck in the network; it’s usually deployed somewhere between the access and core network with plenty of bandwidth surrounding it.
+The best solution I’m aware of is a dedicated box that can perform per-user measuring with real-time actions.
+Unfortunately, they are usually to expensive to deploy at every bottleneck in the network; they are usually deployed somewhere between the access and core network with plenty of bandwidth surrounding them.

-To address the P2P challenge with SCE, you could define very smart bandwidth groups or you could use SCE to track per-user quotas (actually per-IP-address quotas) and to act once a user exceeds her quota – for example, by hard-limiting the user’s bandwidth or remarking her packets with a low-priority DSCP value which can then be used to select a different (low-priority) queue on congested links.
+To address the P2P challenge with bandwidth control devices, you could define very smart bandwidth groups or you track per-user quotas (actually per-IP-address quotas) and act once a user exceeds her quota – for example, by hard-limiting the user’s bandwidth or remarking her packets with a low-priority DSCP value which can then be used to select a different (low-priority) queue on congested links.
 That’s exactly the approach Comcast took in the end and documented in RFC 6057.